mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 **Katagiri Roshi:** Yes, spiritual experience is something important to you, because you have to experience.
 But religion is not always to “taste the water” always, not to make an experiment always.
 Religion is, to experience something you should make experiment or you shouldn’t make experiment, both.
 Because you cannot make experiment of everything.
 Don’t you think?

-For instance, going to the moon. *[He laughs.]* How can you go to the moon, now?
+For instance, going to the moon. *[He laughs.]* How can you go to the moon, [today]?
 Maybe next century, you will be able to go, if you [are alive].
 But now, no chance.
 But, you cannot ignore that situation.

 So in order to understand the human world, human beings very deeply, you have to know that human world, the human beings, which you can make an experiment of them, and which you cannot make an experiment, like going to the moon.
 Okay?

 *[Long pause.]*

-Some people misunderstand Zen, saying Zen is, *[unintelligible]*, [which] is “to know by themselves” – to know that the water is cold, by drinking.
+Some people misunderstand Zen, saying Zen is *[unintelligible]*, [which] is “to know by themselves” – to know that the water is cold, by drinking.
 Do you understand?
 But it’s not Zen, anyway. *[He chuckles.]* Because to know something by your experience is something *parallel* to the human world, universe.
 Still there are many things you don’t know.
 But religion or Zen: if you say religion, religion must be something including the whole world, okay?
 You know, or you cannot know, both.
-Anyway you should hold – include – [the] whole thing.
+You should hold – include – [the] whole thing.

 Nevertheless, you cannot be tossed away, you cannot [panic], even though you cannot know many things.
 You have to walk, stably, day to day, step by step, always.
 This is religious practice.
 And then learn, every day, step by step.